tomredfern24/Data_Analysis_Portfolio_Project-UK_Rail_Prices/README.md

    - SQL: MySQL for querying and transforming data.
    - Power BI: Data visualisation, dashboard creation and further calculations using DAX measures.

-🗂️ Project Structure

-   - SQL_Queries/: SQL scripts used for each analytical objective.
-   - PowerBI_Dashboards/: Power BI .pbix files for interactive exploration.
-   - Visualisations/: Key visualisations exported as PNG files.
-   - Report/: Detailed reports and findings for each objective.

 🚀 How to Explore the Project